mattjgarland/keeljs/README.md

 2. Run update rules to make sure state is coherent.
 3. Invoke listeners for particular state permutations.

-WHY?
+WHY.
 Why formalize state like this--pulling all your state into one place, updating all your properties every time one is updated, doing declarative control flow within state and subscribing to various states?

 Because state can be slippery as hell and time-consuming to debug, and Keel makes state easier to understand and manipulate.